 A DAO is a system in which smart contracts will build the rules within a given metaverse.
 In decentralized blockchain metaverses, the decision-making power does not lie with a central organization, but with the users.
 Each user who owns a token of the metaverse carries out a decisional role on the administration of the virtual world in which he evolves.
 Blockchain metaverses also develop a virtual economy based on cryptocurrencies.
 This type of metaverse is known to be the most successful form of the metaverse insofar it better embodies what the metaverse genuinely is.

 Examples include The Sandbox and Axie Infinity metaverse, also based on the play-to-earn model giving the user the capacity to earn tokens or cryptocurrency by playing.
 Decentraland is also an example, but on a more traditional note where users own and trade plots of land.
 Brands are already using the Decentraland metaverse to hold events, such as the Metaverse Fashion Week which took place in March 2022.
-The studio YugaLabs, creator of the famous NFT Bored Ape Yatch Club collection, has as well planned to build a decentralized metaverse.
+The studio YugaLabs, creator of the famous NFT Bored Ape Yatch Club collection, is building a decentralized metaverse called the Otherside.

 In these metaverses, we will easily find organizations with a social scope, which will tend towards the equality of all and an equitable redistribution of power within the community.

 On which basis a brand should chose their metaverse?

 For a brand, the matter of choosing a metaverse is based on the experience it aims at delivering.
 It is possible on each metaverse to create a diversity of experiences for its users.
 But as we are gradually moving towards a decentralized business model, it might seem clever for brands to position themselves on metaverses that offer this possibility.